awsdocs/aws-doc-sdk-examples/go/cloudtrail/README.md

 You must have an AWS account, and have your default credentials and AWS Region configured as described in
-[Configuring the AWS SDK for Go](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html) in the AWS SDK for Go Developer Guide.
+[Configuring the AWS SDK for Go](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html) in the *AWS SDK for Go Developer Guide*.

 ## Running the code examples

-All of these code examples perform the operations in the default region and use your default credentials.
+All of these code examples perform the operations in the default AWS Region and use your default credentials.

 ### Operations

-The **cloudtrailOps.go** file defines a number of SQS operations.
+The **cloudtrailOps.go** file defines several SQS operations.

 Use the following command to display the commands that invoke these operations.